Quintinus98/myStore-frontend/README.md

 This application reflects the same user experience as that of a real-world e-commerce website, including a(n):

-- **Product list page**: Which displays the available products for the user to choose and add to their cart (in various quantities).
+- **Products page**: Which displays the available products for the user to choose and add to their cart (in various quantities).

 - **Product details page**: Which displays more information about any particular product.